Monopoly Millionaires' Club (game show): Go for a Million

 At the end of each episode, one contestant would be able to play "Go for a Million", giving up all previous winnings (including the portion shared with the audience section the contestant represented) for a chance to win up to $1,000,000 in cash and additional prizes.
 The contestant who decided to give up the most money would get to play this round, while all other contestants kept their respective winnings.
 If no one volunteered, one of the contestants who had won nothing in their games would be chosen at random to play.

 The contestant started at GO and attempted to make one full lap of the Monopoly board within five turns.
 Two dice were rolled on a shaker table referred to as the "Monopoly Rock-and-Roller".
 The contestant stopped it by pushing a button and moved clockwise according to the total shown, earning an extra roll whenever a double came up.
 Property spaces awarded varying cash amounts, starting at $2,000 for Baltic Avenue (landing on Mediterranean Avenue was not possible due to being only one space away from GO) and increasing clockwise to $40,000 for Boardwalk.
 Other spaces awarded prizes or extra rolls, or triggered mini-games that could award cash/prizes/rolls or penalize the contestant.

-The game ended immediately and the contestant lost everything if any of the following occurred:
+The game ended immediately if any of the following occurred: